DrFZh/drfzh.github.io/_pages/about.md

 I received both the B.S. and the M.S. degrees from Harbin Institute of Technology, and double Ph.D. degrees from HIT and University of Groningen.
 Before joining SYSU, I worked successively in City University of Hong Kong, Southeast University, and Delft University of Technology.
 I also visited the Institute of Systems Science, Academy of Mathematics and Systems Science, Chinese Academy of Sciences,  and the Intelligent Biomimetic Design Lab, College of Engineering, Peking University, for weeks.

-欢迎 自动化、机器人、智能工程、应用数学 等相关专业的同学一起攻关 协同控制与决策.
+欢迎 自动化、应用数学 等相关专业的同学一起攻关 协同控制与决策.

 <span class='anchor' id='ResearchInterests'></span>
 # 💡 Research Interests

-My current research interests include Distributed Navigation, Cooperative Target Fencing & Pointing control, and other relevant distributed coordination problems.
+My current research interests include Distributed Navigation, Cooperative Target Estimation, Self-Orginazing Fencing Control, Cooperative Pointing Control.

 <span class='anchor' id='Publications'></span>